isaackogan/TikTokLive/README.md

-TikTokLive API
+TikTok LIVE Python API
 ==================
-An unofficial API wrapper for TikTok LIVE written in Python.
-With this API you can connect to any TikTok livestream and fetch all data available to users in a stream using just a creator's `@unique_id`.
+TikTokLive is an unofficial Python API wrapper for TikTok LIVE written in Python.
+With this library you can connect to any TikTok livestream and fetch all data available to users in a stream using just a creator's `@unique_id`.

 [![Discord](https://img.shields.io/discord/977648006063091742?logo=discord&label=TikTokLive%20Discord&labelColor=%23171717&color=%231877af)](https://discord.gg/N3KSxzvDX8)
 ![Connections](https://tiktok.eulerstream.com/analytics/pips/1)